Best action games for Nintendo Switch iMore 2021

 One of the more amusing features of this game is the outfit system.
 There are 170 different costumes that you'll use in-game currency to purchase through gachapon capsule machines.
 You never get handed duplicate outfits; there is always something new to try on.
 Aside from being adorable, the costumes give you armor, protecting players from any dangers Yoshi might face.
 So, if you're looking for the most challenging way to play, feel free to collect outfits...just don't put them on.

-It's very easy to roll through the 40 levels that are part of the game, even when you try to up the ante.
+It's very easy to roll through the 40 levels of the game, even when you try to up the ante.
 The real fun in Yoshis' Crafted World is going back to find the collectibles hidden throughout each level.
 Each level hides 20 red coins, along with several smiley flowers.
 You'll also be able to pick up specific missions that send you back to the level to find hyper-specific items.
 If you're a completionist, you can expect to play most levels at least 2-3 times before you manage to get that sweet 100% score.

 - 40 levels to play and explore